-I visited Matsushima twice in total.
-The first time late it was fall, the second time was winter.
+We visited Matsushima twice, the first time late in autumn and the second time in winter.

 The Senseki Line leaving from Sendai Station was damaged by the Great Earthquake of Eastern Japan but nowadays it works as before the earthquake.
 Several characters from Ishinomaki (the last stop of the line)’s native mangaka, Ishinomori Shōtarō, are printed on the trains’ body, and this surely gives them a strong character.

-After watching around the Godai-dō for a while, I went towards the vermillion bridge leading to Fukuura-jima.
+After watching around the Godai-dō for a while, we went towards the vermillion bridge leading to Fukuura-jima.
 The so-called “Fukuura-bashi” is 252 meters long and very beautiful.
-I crossed it and I felt fine while strolling on the island.
+We crossed it and we felt fine while strolling on the island.

-When I visited Matsushima during fall I entered also the Zuigan-ji temple: cedars are planted on the way from the entrance to the main hall, and this path was very impressive.
+When we visited Matsushima during the autumn we entered also the Zuigan-ji temple: cedars are planted on the way from the entrance to the main hall, and this path was very impressive.

 The trees are huge, and their branches and leaves create a sort of tunnel.
 The caves along the road are also interesting.
-It was also very mysterious, I was wondering about having arrived in a mountain area somewhere lost in India.
+It was also very mysterious, we were wondering about having arrived in a mountain area somewhere in India.

-On my visit in winter I enjoyed a great sunset landscape.
+On my visit in winter we enjoyed a great sunset landscape.

-I remember I was impressed by the sunset over the archipelago.
+We remember the impressive the sunset over the archipelago.